glitchybunny/woahzone/README.md

 3. Add a new entry to the Config Vars in the settings.
 Set KEY to `NODE_ENV` and VALUE to `production node index.js`.
 4. Under resources, you'll want to create a new web dyno.
 A free/hobby dyno should run this fine.
 5. Run the dyno with the instructions `npm start`.

+## Demonstration
+The latest version of woahzone can be played at [multiplayer.rtay.io](http://multiplayer.rtay.io/).

+If nobody else is online, try inviting some friends* or opening a couple of windows with the website to simulate the experience.

+*\*Friends not included*